Annie names and Anna names range from straightforward classics to fanciful imports, plus everything in between.

 ANNETTE

 Another 1950s and 60s favorite, Anita might appeal for another reason.
-It’s the feminine form of Sanskrit name Anit.
+It’s also the feminine form of Sanskrit name Anit.
+Some languages spell it Aneta instead.

 Annika is Swedish, but this name can also be spelled Anika and even Anica.
-But it also claims Sanskrit roots, especially when spelled with a single K, making it another cross cultural option.
+Anika, with a single K, is seen in German and Polish, as well as other European languages.
+When spelled with a single K, the name also claims Sanskrit roots, making it a strong cross cultural option.
 Pro golfer Annika Sorenstam, actor Anika Noni Rose of Dreamgirls and The Princess and the Frog fame are just two familiar figures.

 ANNABETH